mmbman/Katagiri/jewel-mirror-awareness.md

 Wherever I may go, I meet this reflection.
 He is completely myself but simultaneously he is not me.
 But only the True Self is going along.
 Yet the reflection is what we discuss, what we stumble over all the time.
 So we say this is me, this is you; but it is not you, and it is not I.

-“Only if you understand this will you unite with the Tathagata.”
-“This” means Big Self, True Self. *Tathagata* comes from two words, *Tatha*, meaning “going,” and *agata*, meaning “coming;” so it means something that is going and coming.
+“Only if you understand this will you unite with the Tathāgata.”
+“This” means Big Self, True Self. *Tathāgata* comes from two words, *Tatha*, meaning “going,” and *agata*, meaning “coming;” so it means something that is going and coming.
 That is the truth, the vastness of existence.
 Before your thought or feelings, there is something there: the vastness of existence.

 Is this vastness of existence then nothing?
 We call it “emptiness,” but there is something there.
 It is always coming, and it is always going.
 So when you see the reflection it is coming but in the next moment it is going.
 When the reflection is gone, you say “this is not me;” but immediately the reflection comes.